Australian Agricultural Company: Coal

-Australia's first railway
+Australia's first "railed way"

-On 10 December 1831 the Australian Agricultural Company officially opened Australia's first railway, located at the intersection of Brown Street and Church Street, Newcastle, New South Wales.
-Privately owned and operated to service the A Pit coal mine, it ran on cast-iron fishbelly rails on an inclined plane as a gravitational railway, described as follows:
+On 10 December 1831 the Australian Agricultural Company officially opened Australia's first "railed way", (Note: The term "railed way" refers to a configuration that preceded those of full-scale railways.
+For example, the AA Co funicular had short, brittle, cast-iron fishbelly rails that would have been inadequate for the higher speeds and weights of trains on the railways being developed at the time.) a funicular that started at the intersection of Brown Street and Church Street, Newcastle.
+350 m long, privately owned and operated to service the A Pit coal mine, it ran on cast-iron fishbelly rails, partly on a 160 m steeply inclined plane.
+It was described as follows:

-Once raised up the shaft, the coal was yarded or emptied into wagons; each of 1 t capacity.
+Once raised up the shaft, the coal was yarded or emptied into wagons; each of 1 ton capacity.
 Loaded wagons were run in pairs down a self-acting inclined plane railway (two loaded wagons going down hauled another two emptied ones up).
 They were then pushed by hand, assisted by gravity, along a graded wooden trestle.
 It crossed a sandy area, now occupied by Hunter Street and the Great Northern Railway, to a loading staith at which small ships could berth while coal was tipped into their holds.

-The AACo constructed a total of three gravitational railways: the second was in 1837 to service B Pit and the third was in mid-1842 to service C Pit.
-The gravitational railway from B Pit connected with the 1831 railway.
-The gravitational railway from C Pit, which made use of the last of the government’s offer of cheap convict labour, fed on to an extended gravitational railway to reach the port.
-It is presumed that when the A Pit mine was exhausted in July 1846 its railway was directly transferred to form the C Pit railway, although no hard evidence can support this thought.
+The AACo constructed a total of three funiculars: the second was in 1837 to service B Pit and the third was in mid-1842 to service C Pit.
+The funicular from B Pit connected with the 1831 funicular.
+The funicular from C Pit, which made use of the last of the government’s offer of cheap convict labour, fed on to an extended funicular to reach the port.
+It is presumed that when the A Pit mine was exhausted in July 1846 its funicular components were directly transferred to form the C Pit funicular, although no hard evidence can support this thought.

 On 10 December 2006 a plaque was unveiled on the southern shore of Newcastle Harbour celebrating this event.